Square yam and stew of veal with mint

 “PISTACHIO SAUCE”

-Here is one of the sauces that I prefer in our Cameroonian gastronomy so varied and so tasty.
-A succulent dish made from pumpkin seeds which has a place of choice in my personal and gourmet pantheon.
+Here is one of my favorite sauces in our varied and tasty Cameroonian gastronomy..
+A succulent dish made from pumpkin seeds which has a special place in my personal and gourmet pantheon.
 Consumed throughout Cameroon with of course several variants, the department of Noun has hoisted its ndjapché sauce, ground squash and black nightshade, in the essential dishes of the country.

 I offer you a simpler and pleasantly fragrant recipe.